GiuseppeTumminello/PolandSalaryCalculator/README.md

 * Optional
   * PgAdmin4

-The application uses Postgres SQL Server, which is run in a Docker container.
-Please execute the following command to create the containers for Postgres and PgAdmin4
+The application uses Postgres SQL Server, which runs in a Docker container.
+Please execute the following command to create the containers for Postgres SQL and PgAdmin4

 * Docker container postgress:
   * docker pull postgres